10 Top Tips for your Perfect Cheese Wedding Cake

 - Rosemary biscuits with goat or sheep cheese brings a great aroma to the party.

 - Last but not least something sweet ( such as a humble digestive) works ideally with a tasty Cheddar (Like Godminster Vintage Organic Cheddar)

 Other popular pairings with cheese include:

 - Fruits – it’s a good idea to include an assortment of fruits (such as berries, grapes and dried fruits) with your cheese cake so guests can mix and match to their liking.

 - Meats (cured meats such as prosciutto go particularly well with many cheeses.
 That said, try to keep any meat separate from the cheese so that it’s vegetarian-friendly).

 Chutneys and jams (fruity jams go beautifully with soft cheeses like Brie and caramelised red onion chutney is a real winner with hard and blue cheeses).

 4. Order enough cheese for your guests (and a few extras!)

 With delicious cheese on the table, you want to make sure that there’s plenty to go around.
-You can take the number of guests expected to attend in consideration to the size wedding cheese cake you choose.
+You can take the number of guests expected to attend into consideration when deciding which size wedding cheese cake to choose.
 Here at Godminster, we sell cheese cake towers that can cater for up to 120 guests, but it’s certainly worth purchasing some extra cheeses in case you run out.
-In particular, you should consider ordering extras of the top tiers.
-You will have less of these cheeses, but if they are particularly popular, you will need more to satisfy your guests.
+In particular, you should consider ordering extras for the top tiers.
+You will have fewer of these cheeses, but if they are particularly popular, you will need more to satisfy your guests.
 You wouldn’t want anyone missing out.

 How much cheese per person at a wedding is needed?